PSL1425H - Integrative Metabolism and Its Endocrine Regulation

 - To start formulating hypotheses to address specific questions in the area of metabolism

-Topics Covered: Overview of carbohydrate and lipid metabolism; lipoprotein metabolism; protein metabolism; control of food intake and obesity; hormone receptors and signalling pathways; insulin action and mechanisms of insulin resistance; mechanisms of insulin secretion; type 1 and type 2 diabetes; complications of diabetes; insulin resistance, diabetes and cardiovascular disease; exercise and stress.
+Topics Covered: Overview of carbohydrate and lipid metabolism; lipoprotein metabolism; protein metabolism; control of food intake and obesity; hormone receptors and signalling pathways; insulin action and mechanisms of insulin resistance; mechanisms of insulin secretion; type 1 and type 2 diabetes; complications of diabetes; insulin resistance, diabetes and cardiovascular disease.

-Specifically for graduate students: in vitro and in vivo research techniques, animal models of obesity and diabetes (lecture format), student presentations about their research areas with questions and answers.
+Specifically for graduate students: in vitro and in vivo research techniques, animal models of obesity and diabetes (lecture format), brain regulation of metabolism, student presentations about their research areas with questions and answers.

 None.
 The course is intended to provide updated comprehensive knowledge in Metabolism and Diabetes.
 This is expected to be especially useful to graduate students from different backgrounds.